San Juan Books: Our Hybrid Publishing Division

 - Fee reviews.
-We send our books to some review sites that charge a fee.
 We will send authors’ books to any review-for-fee reviewer if authors pay the cost for doing so.

 - Award competitions.

-- We send books to one award competition in the year of publication.
+- We send all our books, traditionally published MSI Press books and the hybrid published San Juan Books, to one award competition in the year of publication.